gem/oq-engine/doc/manual/oq-manual.rst

 exceedance over the specified time

-Unlike the probabilistic event-based risk calculator, an aggregate loss curve (considering all assets in the exposuremodel) can not be extracted using this calculator, as the correlation of the ground motion residuals and vulnerability uncertainty is not taken into consideration in this calculator.
+Unlike the probabilistic event-based risk calculator, an aggregate loss curve (considering all assets in the *Exposure Model*) can not be extracted using this calculator, as the correlation of the ground motion residuals and vulnerability uncertainty is not taken into consideration in this calculator.

-The hazard curves required for this calculator can be calculated by the OpenQuake engine for all asset locations in the exposuremodel using the classical PSHA approach (Cornell 1968; McGuire 1976).
+The hazard curves required for this calculator can be calculated by the OpenQuake engine for all asset locations in the *Exposure Model* using the classical PSHA approach (Cornell 1968; McGuire 1976).
 The use of logic- trees allows for the consideration of model uncertainty in the choice of a ground motion prediction equation for the different tectonic region types in the region.
-Unlike what was described in the previous calculator, a total loss curve (considering all assets in the exposuremodel) can not be extracted using this calculator, as the correlation of the ground motion residuals and vulnerability uncertainty is not taken into consideration.
+Unlike what was described in the previous calculator, a total loss curve (considering all assets in the *Exposure Model*) can not be extracted using this calculator, as the correlation of the ground motion residuals and vulnerability uncertainty is not taken into consideration.